 Alcohol and marijuana use are both socially acceptable, and they can both be dangerous.
 But is one safer than the other?
 That’s a complicated question—partly because “safety” means something different for everyone.
 No matter how safe a substance seems, addiction is always possible.

-Alcohol addiction is more common2 than other drug addictions in the U.S. There’s no fixed timeline for how quickly or easily this condition develops.
-Depending on your genetics, your drinking habits, and other factors, it could take several years or just a few months for you to need treatment.
+Alcohol addiction is more common than other drug addictions in the U.S. There’s no fixed timeline for how quickly or easily this condition develops.2 Depending on your genetics, your drinking habits, and other factors, it could take several years or just a few months for you to need treatment.

 Several factors can give you a greater risk of addiction.
 For one thing, it depends on how long alcohol stays in your system.
 Some people get drunk faster than others, or have a naturally low tolerance to alcohol.
-If you keep drinking regularly, your tolerance will go up.
+If you keep drinking regularly, your tolerance can increase.
 That means you’ll have to drink more and more to feel the same effects.
 This cycle can quickly lead to addiction.

-With ongoing alcohol abuse, you’ll also face certain long-term risks:6
+With ongoing alcohol abuse, you’ll also face certain long-term risks:3

 Alcohol affects everyone differently.
 It might be hard to notice when your drinking becomes a problem.
 So how do you know when you cross the line?